paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 	/// Since it's a mapping there can't be two items with same `ParaId`.
 	egress_limits: Vec<(ParaId, HrmpChannelLimits)>,
 	/// A vector of paras that have a channel to this para.
 The number of elements in this vector
 	/// correponds to the number of ingress channels.
+The items are ordered ascending by `ParaId`.
+	/// The vector doesn't contain two entries with the same `ParaId`.
 	ingress_senders: Vec<ParaId>,
 	/// A vector of open requests in which the para participates either as sender or recipient.
 The
 	/// items are ordered ascending by `HrmpChannelId`.
 The vector doesn't contain two entries